Let’s be real — gluten-free cakes have a bit of a reputation. Dry. Dense. Kinda disappointing. Sound familiar?

 Can I make cupcakes instead?

 Yes!
 Just divide the batter into lined cupcake tins (fill about 2/3 full).
-Bake at the same temperature for 18–22 minutes.
+Bake for 18 to 22 minutes at the same temperature.

 Frosting, Layering & Decorating Tips